-Cancer care is one of the NHS Long Term Plan’s key priorities – focussing on prevention, earlier diagnosis, better treatment and living with cancer.
-Having access to more skilled staff in the right areas is key to delivering on that strategy.
-The Cancer Workforce plan was developed in partnership with NHS England and partners setting a delivery plan that ensures the NHS in England has the right numbers of skilled staff to provide high quality care and services to cancer patients at each stage in their care – from accurate early diagnosis and treatment to living with cancer and end of life care.
+Cancer Care is one of the NHS Long Term Plan’s key priorities, focusing on prevention, earlier diagnostic, better treatment and living with cancer.
+Having access to more skilled staff in the right areas is key to delivering on that strategy, and this is reflected in the 2023 NHS Long Term Workforce Plan, and the commitment to develop a National Cancer Plan in 2025.
+NHS England works in partnership with key stakeholders to support these ambitions to have the right numbers of skilled staff providing high quality care and services to cancer patients at each stage of their care – from accurate early diagnosis and treatment to living with cancer and end of life care.

-• A region wide Cancer Alliance Workforce Leads network, providing a regular forum to share best practice, challenges and explore the potential for cross Alliance and region wide opportunities.
+- A region-wide SE Cancer Alliance Workforce Leads Network, providing a regular forum to share best practice, challenges and explore opportunities for cross Alliance working.

 Useful documents and links: